dartmouth-cs98/18w-si32/docs/game-rules/README.md

 The map is *grid-based*:

 The map is composed of discrete **Cells**, defined by a Cartesian coordinate; each free **Cell** will initially contain some randomized amount of **resource**, and also up to one **building**, and any number of **units**. **Units** and **buildings** each occupy 1 **cell** at a time.
 A **cell** with an obstacle has no **resource**, and can contain no **units** or **buildings**.
 A **cell** containing a **building** cannot be mined for **resource** by any **unit**.
+Note that as the cells are hex based, each cell will have 6 adjacent cells.

 The map is *symmetric*: